 When stress becomes overwhelming, it’s important to seek help.
 Many communities have special services to help with the needs of the elderly, including services directed at the causes of stress and seniors’ needs.
 To find services in your area, try the following:

-- Your city, community centre or health service assist line may offer volunteer counselors, help with accessing medical care, classes or activities, or respite care programs.
+- Your city, community centre or health service assist line may offer volunteer counsellors, help with accessing medical care, classes or activities, or respite care programs.

 - Faith-based organizations.
 You may find a support group through your church, synagogue, or other religious organization.
-Try faith-oriented community centers, too.
+Try faith-oriented community centres, too.

 - Non-profit organizations.
 Many cities have local organizations that provide Meals on Wheels, help with household and lawn care needs, and other services.